garrandall/popular-music-data/tracks/questions-67-and-68-chicago.md

 Appears in my mind, as a beautifully mysterious thing Yes it does now baby
 Can this lovin' we have found within us
-Oooh, Suddenly exist between
+Oh, Suddenly exist between
 Did we somehow try to make it happen
-Oooh, Was it just a natural thing
+Oh, Was it just a natural thing
 I'd like to know,
 Can you tell me -- please don't tell me
 It really doesn't matter anyhow